wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/best-practices-email/includes/2-send.md

 Once you have the required permission, you can send emails on behalf of the person using Power Automate flow.

 Microsoft Office 365 Outlook connector's Send an email (V2) action has the option to send an email on behalf of someone.
-To find this feature click on **Show advanced options**.
+To find this feature, select **Show advanced options**.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Show advanced options button.](../media/advanced-options.png)](../media/advanced-options.png#lightbox)